 |6-7%||Traditional Life Insurance Policies||Income is tax free if conditions are met.|

 |10-12%||ELSS||No tax on withdrawals and dividend|

 |9-10%||Ulips, NPS, Pension Plans||Pension is currently taxable.
 No tax on Ulip income|

 How often do you need to pay

-Frequency of Payment or how often do you need to pay for the option.
-For example for PPF you need to pay Rs 500 every year.
-For Insurance policy you need to pay premium every year, though you can claim that for tax saving, while in ELSS , NSCs , Tax saving Fixed Deposits one time investment is sufficient.
+The frequency of Payment or how often do you need to pay for the option.
+For example, for PPF you need to pay Rs 500 every year.
+For Insurance policy you need to pay the premium every year, though you can claim that for tax saving, while in ELSS, NSC , Tax saving Fixed Deposits one-time investment is sufficient.

 |NSC, Bank Fixed Deposits||One time|

 |Traditional Life Insurance Policies,Pension Plans||Premium every year|

 Documents needed to claim deductions need to be carefully stored.
 Our article Paper Work A Necessary Headache covers the documents required in detail.

 |Insurance Policies||Premium Receipt|